soypat/sdf3ui/README.md

 # sdf3ui
 Browser based 3D model visualizer for use with soypat/sdf package.
+3 minute Youtube demo and tutorial [here](https://www.youtube.com/watch?v=t-N9gOMKupw&ab_channel=PatWhitti).

 #### Installation
 Before installing make sure your `GOBIN` environment variable is set to a folder in your PATH.